 A video demonstrating the new NFPMS reports and explaining how to use it is available here (45.3mb).

-The below table contains links to the interactive and accessible monthly reports from July 2017 to December 2017 for RAAF Amberley, RAAF Townsville and RAAF Williamtown.
+The below table contains links to the interactive and accessible monthly reports from July 2017 onwards for RAAF Amberley, RAAF Townsville and RAAF Williamtown and from November 2021 onwards for RAAF Darwin and RAAF Tindal.

 |RAAF Base Townsville||Interactive||Accessible|